 - Getting savvy with best practices and SEO tools

 - Setting up a solid foundation with on-page SEO

 - Creating and executing a content marketing strategy

-You could hire a good SEO from the start (nice if you have the money), but if you’re bootstrapping or investing in other areas, this post will help you level up your SEO game today.
+You could hire a good SEO from the start (check our Interview with an SEO Expert post for tips), but if you’re bootstrapping or investing in other areas, this post will help you level up your SEO game today.